 I’ve always found that to be an odd question.
 It turns out that long before I realised that I could like both PlayStation and Xbox, I’d already figured out that these two gaming stalwarts could and should be enjoyed on their own merits.

 Nintendo’s careful stewardship of their plucky plumber has seen him sustain a huge level of popularity.
 From 2D to 3D, Mario has been continually reinvented with near constant success.
 Unfortunately our dear blue hedgehog has not been so fortunate; for every Sonic Generations there’s a Sonic Unleashed.
 Even when SEGA went back to the original story line with Sonic 4, they botched it.
-Don’t get me started on the lack of momentum or speed in that damn game.
-It didn’t feel right.
+Between the design and the lack of momentum, it didn’t feel right.

 As part of their ongoing 25th anniversary celebrations, SEGA turned to the long running and highly impressive Sonic fan community to get themselves back on track (you can read a very well written and detailed account of this here).
 Years of experience modding and rebuilding games, as well as making their own, has created a group of people who not only ‘get’ how a Sonic game should feel, but are fully capable of creating it.
 So how did they do?

 To begin with, this post from Penny Arcade sums up my feelings in extremely heartfelt fashion.